 - strength level

-What we do know, is that the length of your rest interval can significantly influence performance in subsequent sets.
+We do know that the length of your rest interval can significantly influence performance in subsequent sets.

-However, studies have reported similar magnitudes of growth, with a slightly better strength advantage in longer rest intervals.
+It was thought that shorter rest intervals were associated with a better hypertrophic response.
+However, recent studies have reported similar magnitudes of growth, with a slightly better strength advantage in longer rest intervals.

 When performing assistance or single-joint exercises, generally, shorter rest intervals of 1-2 minutes may be enough.

-Therefore, the greater share of focus should go towards more critical training parameters such as volume and intensity for hypertrophy and strength.
+To achieve the desired adaptations, a range of rest interval durations can and should be used across the broader training plan.
+Therefore, the greater share of focus should go towards more critical training parameters.
+Such as volume and intensity for hypertrophy and strength.